jannis-kiriasis/the-checklistar/README.md

 Acceptance criteria:
 1. Create a dashboard page with all the projects open and the approvals required for each project
-2. The approvals must be ordered by the due date
-3. It should be immediate to notice what approvals have been given and what approvals are missing
+2. It should be immediate to notice what approvals have been given and what approvals are missing

 ### E1 - User story 4 – Edit a project
 As a project manager, I want to be able to update a project anytime, so that if the requirements change, I can update the workflow.